 On top of that, a forensic scientist at the Bureau of Criminal Apprehension testified at trial that, because Baker was firing from a .40-caliber Glock handgun, he could have "fired the 16 rounds in just over five seconds" and Baker said that he stopped shooting once Anderson dropped to the ground.

-Hudson writes it's "a close call" as to whether that's reasonable force.
+Hudson wrote it's "a close call" as to whether that's reasonable force.

-Hudson writes that while a reasonable jury could conclude the degree of force was excessive that does not mean every juror would come to the same conclusion.
-Because of that, the District Court should have given the jury instructions on self-defense and defense of others.
+While a reasonable jury could conclude the degree of force was excessive that does not mean every juror would come to the same conclusion, Hudson added.
+Because of that, the district court should have given the jury instructions on self-defense and defense of others.

-Without those instructions, Hudson concludes, "the jurors had to convict Baker of second-degree intentional murder even if they believed he was acting to defend himself or others when he shot and killed Anderson."
+Without those instructions, Hudson concluded, "the jurors had to convict Baker of second-degree intentional murder even if they believed he was acting to defend himself or others when he shot and killed Anderson."

-That makes the error by the Dakota County District Court prejudicial and means Baker gets a new trial.
+That made the error by the Dakota County district court prejudicial and requires a new trial.